First of all, I'm sure they did what they thought was right and they couldn't have known what was going to happen. However, I have some thoughts.

 In light of yesterday's tragedy at Virginia Tech, Fort Hays State University wants to assure students, faculty, staff and the general public that it has an emergency response management plan that is implemented when such incidents occur.
 After first responders such as police, firefighters or utility crews have secured the scene of an emergency and ascertained whether a broader threat may exist, a crisis management team convenes to

+determine what messages should be sent and to whom.
 The university then issues timely a warning to all affected publics by e-mail and other means of communication depending on the nature of the situation.
 Responses are coordinated with other emergency agencies off campus.
 Updates continue as needed until the crisis has passed.
 Through the services of the Kelly Center, the university will also provide counseling for those who have been

 affected by the crisis.